AlePV/Disease-Target-Tracker/README.md

 ## 5. Results ##

-The following tables are previews of the result files, not the complete results.
+**NOTE:** The following tables are sample of the result files, not the complete results.

 ### [1_PPI_network_Alzheimer_no-opentarget-filter.csv](./sample_outputs/1_PPI-network_Alzheimer_Disease_no-opentarget-filter.csv) ###
  Has protein-protein interactions, as Prot_A and Prot_B columns with the protein genes, uniprot ID for each protein, interaction score and Disease.
 If the target is a protein complex, the gene name is replaced by ChEMBL ID of the complex, and the uniprot ID will be a list of uniprot IDs.